antmicro/kicad-make/README.md

 `Kmake` is developed with KiCad 8+ and a CI environment in mind.
 It uses the KiCad CLI where possible and [kiutils](https://github.com/antmicro/kiutils) for functions that require raw file manipulation.

+> KiCad 8 files should be fully supported (they will be upgraded on fly), however this has not been extensively tested.

 ## Documentation

 Visit the [`kmake` documentation](https://antmicro.github.io/kicad-make/) for more information about usage and development of `kmake`.